nyankoclaws/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* an undergraduate student staying in a dorm
+* An undergraduate student staying in a dorm.
-* wants to network with other students who stay in the same dorm as him
+* The undergraduate student wants to network with other students who stay in the same dorm as him.
-* often looks for his dorm friends to hang out or do some work
+* He often looks for his dorm friends to hang out or do some work.
-* enjoys celebrating milestones such as birthdays
+* He also enjoys celebrating milestones such as birthdays.

 **Value proposition**: Jim will be able to create and update student contacts quickly.
 He will be able to store important dorm details in his contacts.